Teletherapy Services

 Krystal Kenneth

-Krystal has experience working in a domestic violence shelter, a high school, a teen center, and an LGBTQ+ mental health clinic.
+Kryss has experience working in a domestic violence shelter, a high school, a teen center, and an LGBTQ+ mental health clinic.
 Through her work and educational experiences, she has learned how to engage with clients in a trauma-informed and age-appropriate manner.
-Through a combination of treatment modalities like CBT, DBT, TF-CBT, play and art therapy, social emotional learning, and more, Krystal is prepared to guide clients to their goals.
+Through a combination of treatment modalities like CBT, DBT, TF-CBT, play and art therapy, social emotional learning, and more, Kryss is prepared to guide clients to their goals.

-When she’s able to spend time outdoors, Krystal enjoys gardening flowers and vegetables, hiking, skateboarding, roller-blading, and taking on DIY projects.
+When she’s able to spend time outdoors, Kryss enjoys gardening flowers and vegetables, hiking, skateboarding, roller-blading, and taking on DIY projects.
 When she’s hanging out indoors she enjoys cooking, baking, rock tumbling, and spending time with her cats and family.

 Rachel Parker